-- Nadler Victoria Hotel – A well-reviewed and centrally located 4-star hotel offering excellent value for money located near Buckingham Palace.
+- Nadler Victoria Hotel – A centrally located 4-star hotel offering excellent value for money located near Buckingham Palace.
 We’ve stayed here; the lower priced rooms are small but the hotel is very well-located.

-- Brown’s – If you are looking for a classic London luxury hotel, you can’t go wrong with Brown’s which provides intimate boutique luxury.
+- Brown’s – If you are looking for a classic 5-star London luxury hotel, you can’t go wrong with Brown’s which provides intimate boutique luxury.
 It is the oldest hotel in London and is located in Mayfair within a 12 minute walk from Buckingham Palace.

 - The Savoy – Another classic 5-star luxury hotel, this one much larger, located in central London.
 Less than 10 minute walk to Trafalgar Square and the National Gallery.

 Have More or Less than 3 Days in London?

 If you have less than 3 days in London, we have also written a suggested guide to spending 1 day in London as well as a 2 day London itinerary.
 We also have a guide to seeing the best of the city and its royal sites in a one day London walking tour.